Department of General Engineering

 189. Co-op Technical Report

 Credit given for a technical report on a specific activity such as a design or research project, etc., after completing the co-op assignment.
 Approval of department advisor required.
 Letter grades based on content and quality of report.
 May be taken twice.
 May not be taken for graduate credit.
-Prerequisite: COEN 188.
+Prerequisite: CSEN 188.
 (2 units)

 197A.
 Introduction to Senior Design Project